How Free Black People Helped Fight America's First Epidemic and Changed Philadelphia Forever

 In November, with the onset of cold weather, the number of infections mercifully tapered off.
 By then the epidemic had killed at least 5,000 people, about 12 percent of the city’s population, and many more in surrounding areas.
 Unknown numbers were sickened but survived.
 Commerce slowly revived.
 Members of the government trickled back.
 But Philadelphia would never be quite the same.
 Its reputation as a safe and healthy place to live was irreparably damaged for years to come.
 Before the epidemic, Pennsylvanians had confidently believed that they would win back the designation of the country’s permanent capital from the upstart site on the Potomac River, which they typically disparaged as a malarial swamp.
 Such voices were now stilled forever.

-A more significant impact of the epidemic was its effect on both black and white Philadelphians’ attitude toward race.
+A more significant impact of the epidemic was its effect on both Black and white Philadelphians’ attitude toward race.
 Once-docile Black people saw white people stripped of their aura of invulnerability as their manifest fear and selfishness demolished trust in their authority.
 “Many of the white people that ought to be patterns for us to follow after have acted in a manner that would make humanity shudder,” wrote Jones and Allen.
 In the furnace of the epidemic, the Black community had forged a new self-confidence as a community along with a determination to fight lingering bigotry with the power of faith and compassion.
 White support for antislavery grew.
 By the early 1800s, it became virtually impossible to enforce the Fugitive Slave Law in Pennsylvania, thereby laying the foundation for the Underground Railroad and for lasting collaboration in biracial antislavery activity.

 It would be another century before scientific researchers discovered that the carriers of yellow fever were mosquitos, which had bred in the cesspits of Philadelphia.
 Although other cities escaped Philadelphia’s grim fate in 1793, thanks to the harsh quarantines imposed by other states, the fever would return periodically throughout the decade, leaving few places on the East Coast completely untouched.